JethroDevon/BomberMan/README.txt

 main loop set up to run temporary code, will only be similar, intend to keep as much code out of main as possible.

+created bomb in front of player, use facing enum in switch, collision block in front of player dissalows creating bomb overlapping block

 					             TO-DO list:

 Image manager: a static image loader class can load all textures once and pass required textures into sprite constructor, this will stop loading an image each time a new block is created at the beginning or a bomb is dynamically created.

-bomb creation: create bomb in front of player, use facing enum in switch, collision block in front of player dissalows creating bomb overlapping block

 bomb timer: include time.h , get ticks, pickups will tweak bomb timers even freeze so lotsf of set and get functions